TTXS123OK/CVPapers/README.md

 ## Limitations

-Due to restrictions on the arXiv API, the data from December 8, 2020, to March 5, 2021, is currently missing from the collection.
-If anyone has a workaround or solution for this, contributions are greatly appreciated.
+Please note that data is missing for two periods: from 2020-12-08 to 2021-03-05 (due to arXiv API restrictions) and from 2025-05-31 to 2025-06-18 (due to a repository crash).
+If you have any workarounds or solutions, contributions are highly welcome.

 ## Disclaimer